World Crazy Golf Championships: Rules and history of the WCGC

-Up to 102 competitors (in 2005) play six qualifying rounds, four on the Saturday and two on Sunday, with just the lowest scoring 18 players making the cut to participate in the final round.
+Up to 110 competitors (in 2019) play six qualifying rounds, four on the Saturday and two on Sunday, with just the lowest scoring 18 players making the cut to participate in the final round.
 Since 2010, the championship has been played on one course, the crazy golf, an Arnold Palmer type course with obstacles.
 Prior to this, it was played on two different 18 hole courses, the crazy golf and the former mini golf course.

-The winner also receives £1000 in prize money, and a further £2000 is distributed to the placed players.
+The winner now receives £1250 in prize money, and a further £2000 is distributed to the placed players.

 In 2013 Czech teenager Olivia Prokopová became the first female winner and also the youngest ever champion at the age of 18.

-The World Crazy Golf Championships part of the tour of the British Minigolf Association (BMGA) which is the governing body for minigolf sport, including crazy golf.

-The event is normally held in October, with the final played on Sunday afternoon, in front of enthusiastic spectators, in 2007 the mayor of Hastings watched the final and then presented the prizes and trophies to the winning players.
+The World Crazy Golf Championships are affiliated to the British Minigolf Association (BMGA) which is the governing body for minigolf sport, including crazy golf.
+The event was previously held in October, with the final played on Sunday afternoon, but later moved to the summer.
+In 2007, the mayor of Hastings watched the final and then presented the prizes and trophies to the winning players.

+The course record is 27.
+This is shared by Andy Exall, Paul Tutt, and Martyn Williams.